Meet the Programme Lead for International Fashion Marketing and Design ManagementInternational Fashion Marketing

 So, in terms of the fashion industry, a lot of components are moved around the world until they get to the end consumer.
 All of this has considerable impact on the carbon footprint of each garment and there are all sorts of ways that can be considered to shift that: onshoring as one of them or near shoring.
 Companies like Burberry have restructured their business and are now onshoring here in the UK.
 And although that means that there’s still garments that are being exported and shipped around the world, much more of the core sales are occurring closer to the point of manufacturing.
 So, those kinds of challenges are the type that I see students having the opportunity to develop both their knowledge of and their experience in working through ideas to change that situation for these fashion brands and businesses.

-Q: Why did you choose to join the University of Leeds?
+Why did you choose to join the University of Leeds?

-Q: What’s it like being a part of the Leeds School of Design, and could you tell us a little bit more about its reputation and the ranking?
+What’s it like being a part of the Leeds School of Design, and could you tell us a little bit more about its reputation and the ranking?

-Q: What have some of the previous graduates of the School of Design gone on to?
+What have some of the previous graduates of the School of Design gone on to?

 Did you enjoy this blog?
 Here’s some related fashion management content that you may be interested in:

-Want to learn more about our online International Fashion Marketing and Design Management Masters?
+Want to learn more about our online International Fashion Marketing and Design Management course?